MODULES with corresponding design/inspiration

 1- Vactrols can be precisely measured & calibrated as to their resistance when a given current is applied, thus they give nice predictable frequency response in a filter situation.

 2- Vactrols are very rugged and can switch large voltages and currents, avoiding complex scaling and post-filter re-amplification.
+In other terms Vactrols have excellent dynamic range and support a high signal to noise ratio.

 3- Vactrols have an LED and LDR response time that to my ear is quite musical and can help smooth out the response to a jittery CV.
 Different choices of LED size, color and LDR type will certainly have an impact.